 g) Knowingly conceal information relative to violations of this chapter;

 h) Obtain or attempt to obtain a license to practice veterinary medicine by fraudulent representation;

-j) Sell or offer to sell a diploma conferring a degree from a veterinary school or college, or a license issued pursuant to this chapter, or procure such diploma or license with the intent that it must be used as evidence of that which the document stands for by a person other than the one upon whom it was conferred or to whom it was granted; or
+j) Sell or offer to sell a diploma conferring a degree from a veterinary school or college, or a license issued pursuant to this chapter, or procure such diploma or license with the intent that it shall be used as evidence of that which the document stands for by a person other than the one upon whom it was conferred or to whom it was granted; or

 k) Knowingly operate a veterinary establishment or premises without having a premise permit issued under s.
 474.215.